American Petroleum Institute; API gravity, usually expressed as °API, is a measure of how heavy or light a petroleum liquid is compared to water.

 A flow test or well test involves testing a well by flowing hydrocarbons to surface, typically through a test separator.
 Key measured parameters are oil and gas flow rates, downhole pressure and surface pressure.
 The overall objective is to identify the well's capacity to produce hydrocarbons at a commercial flow rate.

-Fisheries Legacy Trust Company; formed in 2007 by Oil & Gas UK, Scottish Fishermen’s Federation (SFF) and National Federation of Fishermen’s Organisations (NFFO) to enhance the safety of fishermen by ensuring the provision in perpetuity of information relating to oil and gas seabed structures and equipment in UK waters.
+Fisheries Legacy Trust Company; formed in 2007 by Oil & Gas UK, Scottish Fishermen’s Federation (SFF) and National Federation of Fishermen’s Organisations (NFFO) to enhance the safety of fisherfolk by ensuring the provision in perpetuity of information relating to oil and gas seabed structures and equipment in UK waters.

 The reduction in permeability in reservoir rock due to the infiltration of drilling or treating fluids into the area adjacent to the wellbore.